Did you know: you could have low stomach acid and not even realize it!?

 ** Please do not exceed 3000mg of betaine in a single dose **

 Once you know your dose of betaine, take this during each meal that contains protein.
 If your meal is small, you’ll need a smaller dose of betaine.
-If your meal does not contain a protein source, you do not need to take betaine.
+You do not need to take betaine if your meal does not contain protein.

 If low stomach acid is causing your IBS or any other GI-related symptom(s), you should notice an improvement right away.
 When this occurs, you’ll notice you need less and less betaine with each meal.